How much income tax do I have to pay?

 Taxable income includes employment income, rental income and money you receive through some government programs.

 Canadian residency for tax purposes is not the same as residency for immigration purposes.
-Find out more in Do I have to file a tax return?
+Find out more in the article: Do I have to file a tax return?

 For More Information